dji-sdk/Onboard-SDK/doc/en/ActivationGuide.md

 >Note: Please remove the propellers from your uav when following the steps.

 ## 1. Become a DJI Developer
-Please go to https://developer.dji.com/register/ and apply for an Onboard SDK level 2 access.
+Please go to https://developer.dji.com/register/ and apply for an Onboard SDK access.
 You will receive your APP ID and Key once your application is approved.

 ## 2. Enable API Control
 Connect your UAV to your PC via a USB-to-MicroUSB cable.
 Launch the DJI Assistant and check the box next to "Enable API control”.